Early Māori-language broadcasts

 Also in 1928, a Pākehā speaker of Māori, J. F. Montague, broadcast a series of programmes dedicated to improving what he called the atrocious pronunciation of Māori words.
 The following year Hare Hongi (Henry Stowell, of Ngāpuhi) took over as presenter of Montague’s programme.
-Various Māori groups such as the Māori Native College Choir were also invited to perform on the national network.
+Māori groups such as the Māori Native College Choir were also invited to perform.

 Four regional announcers

-During the late 1930s the director of broadcasting, James Shelley, appointed four Māori announcers, one in each of the four main cities.
+During the late 1930s the director of broadcasting, James Shelley, appointed Māori announcers in the four main centres.
 The first, employed in 1936, was Lou Paul (Ngāti Whātua) in Auckland.
-The others were Kīngi Tāhiwi (Ngāti Raukawa) in Wellington, Te Ari Pītama (Ngāi Tahu), Christchurch, and the pioneering Māori broadcaster Airini Grenell in Dunedin.
+The others were Kīngi Tāhiwi (Ngāti Raukawa) in Wellington, Te Ari Pītama (Ngāi Tahu) in Christchurch, and the pioneering Māori woman broadcaster Airini Grenell in Dunedin.

 First Māori-language radio programme